lamhq/tech-notes/pages/devops/aws/app-integration/sqs/dead-letter-queue.md

 ## Overview

-Dead-letter queues (DLQ) are targets for messages that cannot be processed successfully.
+A dead-letter queues (DLQ) is a queue which source queues can target for messages that are not processed successfully.

-Just a standard or FIFO queue that has been specified as a dead-letter queue of another queue.

 ![](https://digitalcloud.training/wp-content/uploads/2022/01/amazon-sqs-dead-letter-queue-redrive-policy.jpeg)

-Messages are moved to the dead-letter queue when the `ReceiveCount` for a message exceeds the `maxReceiveCount` for a queue.

 Dead-letter queues will break the order of messages in FIFO queues.

+DLQ must be the same type with the original queue (standard or FIFO).

+## Benefits

-Useful for debugging applications and messaging systems.
+Useful for debugging applications because you can isolate unconsumed messages to determine why processing did not succeed.

-**Redrive capability** allows you to move the message back into the source queue!

-You can use DLQs with FIFO SQS queues, but it must ALSO be FIFO queues.

-### Benefits

 DLQs can be used to configure alarms based on message availability counts.
 Once a message is sent to DLQs, you can trigger alarms to notify operation teams.